Molly Christian Tyler

 Scrivener Review: Two Possible Use Cases

 This app has so many handy features that if I were to walk you through each one in depth, this post would be unreasonably long.
-Instead, I felt this Scrivener Review would be more practical if I show you how the app can help you with the two different types of long form writing projects I’ve used it for in the past: novels and academic papers.
+Instead, I feel it would be more practical if I show you how the app can help you with the two different types of long form writing projects I’ve used it for in the past: novels and academic papers.

 For each use case, I’ll point out the unique formatting elements Scrivener provides.
 I’ll also highlight the tools that may be most beneficial when you’re working on each kind of project.

 This appears to be the most popular use for Scrivener.
 It’s no wonder why.
-Novels are without a doubt long, and require a lot of planning, organization, and revision to succeed.
+Novels are by definition fairly long, and require a lot of planning, organization, and revision to succeed.
 No Scrivener review would be complete without showcasing how this app can help you achieve your fiction writing goals.

 Formatting